 This timely six-year programme of work aims to create much needed new knowledge of these complex phenomena, and to identify opportunities for women’s rights organisations and other gender justice defenders to counter backlash and address the erosion of gender justice objectives within development.
 The programme is funded by the Swedish International Development Cooperation Agency (Sida).

 We carry out engaged research, generate new debates, and build capacity across networks and strategic partnerships with women’s, LGBTQ+ and other human rights organisations, activists, academics and policymakers, regionally and globally.

-Focused on our central objective ‘to enhance the understanding, capacities and opportunities needed for women’s rights organisations and other gender justice defenders to counter backlash and address the erosion of gender objectives within development’, we will deliver two key sets of results:
+Focused on our central objective ‘to enhance the understanding, capacities and opportunities needed for women’s rights organisations and other gender justice defenders to counter backlash and address the erosion of gender justice objectives within development’, we deliver two key sets of results:

 Learning and action on ‘voice’, ‘patriarchy’ and ‘policy’

 The challenges of backlash, the erosion of gender policies and finding new opportunities for intersectional and decolonial feminist impact are addressed through three intertwining strands of work: ‘Voice’, ‘Patriarchy’ and ‘Policy and Practice’.

 The strands engage research partners and activists, feminist and queer networks, other social movements and policymakers in East Africa, South Asia, Brazil, the Middle East and beyond.
 We collaborate with actors in research, capacity strengthening, convening debates and communicating knowledge and strategies for reclaiming gender justice nationally and internationally.
 We work collectively to enable adaptive planning, conceptual development and analysis for influence at all levels.